debut-js/Docs/README.md

 `onCandle (candle: Candle): Promise <void>`

-A new tick has arrived from the websocket of the exchange or tester
+A new tick has arrived from the websocket of the exchange or tester:

 `onTick (tick: Candle): Promise <void>`

+A candlestick from a higher timeframe closed:
+*** Only for Enterprise version ***

+`onMajorCandle (candle: Candle, timeframe: TimeFrame): Promise <void>`

 ## Command Line Modules